projects-data-structures-fundamentals/2020-spring-carlos-melissa/README.md

 ```
 Similar to categorize_data(), to create this method we need to use an accumulation pattern and do the following:

 * Define and initialize a dictionary named **frequency_data**.
 This dictionary contains the same information as categorized_data in categorize_data() when it was first initialized, except it also contains the key 'count' for each salary category.
-Count will be used to count the number of salary responses in each salary category.
+Count will be used to count the number of salary responses (integers) in each salary category.

 #### Iterating through categorize_data
 * Use a `for` loop to iterate through categorized_data with the loop variable **category_name**, and do the following: